fmeschia/ioptron-ieqxx-pro-wifi-bridge/README.md

 * Powered directly from the mount, via the iOptron port, with an efficient DC-to-DC converter based on the MC34063 switch-mode converter
 * Easy to build, with through-hole parts and protoboard-friendly design

+##Disclaimer
+This project comes with no warranty.
+The project files may contain mistakes and errors.
+If you build this circuit, it is solely your responsibility to make sure that it doesn't damage your mount or other equipment.
+Test all voltages and polarities before making any connections.
+By building the circuit you accept that I will have no liability whatsoever for damages or injuries that you or other parties may incur in during the building process or during the operation of the circuit.

 ##Building instructions
 ### 1. Flash the ESP-01 module
 The ESP-01 module must be flashed with the esp-link firmware.
 I have tested version 2.2.3 and it works well.